Skip to Content

 CNAME Record*.multitenantcname.vercel-dns.com.

-On the Vercel side, the project domains are configured as follows:
+On Vercel, the project domains are configured like this:

 Domain configuration

-See Vercel documentation for more information on configuring domains or check your hosting provider documentation for configuring wildcard subdomains.
+See the Vercel documentation for details on configuring domains, or consult your provider’s documentation for wildcard subdomains.

 • multitenant.vovk.dev for the root tenant,